I wanted to put together a list of jobs for pregnant women to help those looking for extra work.

 You’ll basically be responsible for turning source data into a database and that’s it.

-It is a bit of a repetitive job, but it’s perfect if you have no time to develop a “skill” and just want to make money as soon as possible.
+It is a bit of a repetitive job, but it’s perfect if you can type quickly, have no time to learn or develop other skills, and just want to make money as soon as possible.

 If you’ve always had a flair for fashion, now is your time to shine!

-This may seem like a job you need to apply for in person, but in fact, there are many of online stores and companies looking for online personal stylists.
+This may seem like a job you need to apply for in person, but in fact, there are many online stores and companies are looking for online personal stylists.

 A lot of the work involves curating outfits for buy-boxes and helping customers find new styles to try.